HDO-Box-Plus/.github/profile/README.md

 ### 4. **Cross-Platform Compatibility**:
    Works seamlessly on Android devices, Smart TVs, PCs (via emulator), and more.

-### 5. **Multilingual Subtitles**:
+### 5. **Multilingual Subtitles**

    Choose subtitles in over 25 languages, making content accessible to a global audience.

 ### 6. **Frequent Updates**:

    Get the latest content and enjoy bug-free performance with regular updates.

 ## Features of HDO Box APK